bsssabhisaran/Abhisaran/README.md

 ### Tech stack / Framework used :
 The backend of the webapp is made using Django Framework.
 For styling and ehancing the look Bootstrap , CSS and Javascript is used.
+**Deployment :** The website was hosted and deployed on herouku, along with it a custom domain was used to point to the website.

 ### Contributor :